 Remember that on this occasion the rule is going to be associated with the ‘Setup Fee’ charge type, so that the charge can be conditionally applied based on the return value from the rule.
 We will do this now.

-Go to Catalog Designer > Charge Types.
+Go to Pricing & Tax > Charge Types in the Quick Start Menu.

 Click Search to locate and open the Setup Fee charge type we created earlier in Exercise 8: